VU-IVM/Criticality-Analysis-Roads-Serbia/README.md

 # Road Network Criticality & Accessibility Analysis

 A collection of Python scripts and Jupyter Notebooks designed to assess the **criticality** of road network segments and evaluate **population accessibility** to emergency services.
-Originally developed for the **Republic of Serbia**, the workflow is fully transferable to other national road networks.
+Originally developed for the **Republic of Serbia**, the workflow is transferable to other national road networks.

 ---